-In 2016 Northern Ireland Food Safety Week was launched on 4 July.
-This year's theme focused on using freezers to make food go further and therefore reduce food waste.
+In 2017 Northern Ireland Food Safety Week was launched on 19 June.
+Last year's theme focused on Safe Summer Food.
 The Council issued a press release, used its website along with social media and had leaflets available to promote the key messages throughout the week.